wolfrieder/sok_artifact_web_tracker_detection/README.md

 #### List of artifacts
 Here is an excel sheet that contains links to the available artifacts (code and datasets) of the primary studies that have been examined in the SoK paper.
+Note that our limited reproducibility experiments (as stated in Section 8) only used the original artifacts from the authors and only if they were functional.
+These artifacts are not included here with our artifact, but links can be found in the excel sheet.
+We only conducted the original experiments for the best performing model that were defined by the authors in their repositories, i.e., we did not create new experiments, datasets, or code.
+The computed scores can be found in Section 8.

 #### Lit Review Results
 This directory is structured according to the phases of our methodology (see